Bad Girls Club season 9

-The ninth season of Bad Girls Club is titled Bad Girls Club: Mexico and premiered on July 9, 2012 and was filmed in Cabo San Lucas in early 2012.
-This is the fourth season to take place in a different location from Los Angeles, the first being season five (filmed in Miami), the second being season seven (filmed in New Orleans), and the third being season eight (filmed in Las Vegas).
+The ninth season of the Oxygen reality television series Bad Girls Club is titled Bad Girls Club: Mexico, which premiered on July 9, 2012, and was filmed in Cabo San Lucas, Mexico in early 2012.
+This is the fourth season to take place in a different location from Los Angeles, and the first season to take place outside of the United States.
 Bad Girls Club: Mexico was the first season to have a three-part reunion.